IMS - Blog

 Well, another holiday season is just about behind us.
 The joy, the togetherness, the stress, the Christmas songs playing in the supermarket since mid-October.
 The holidays are a time to give thanks, to reflect, to celebrate, to look forward to the coming year.
 In the coming days, millions of people, maybe even billions, including some of you reading this right now, will make their New Year’s resolutions.
 Promises to engage in some new behavior, get into better shape, stop doing this, start doing that.
 And we all know that most of those resolutions will be dead in the water somewhere around the second week of February.

 There are usually two main reasons that resolutions fall apart: One, the resolution is too lofty and unrealistic.
 I’m going to eat nothing but carrots and chia seeds until I lose twenty pounds.
 Two, people set a goal but don’t create a realistic plan for achieving it.
 Look, you want to run a marathon?
 That’s awesome, but just naming it isn’t enough.
 You need a nutrition plan, a movement regimen, benchmarks to meet along the way.
 I’m not trying to discourage you from setting big goals, I mean, we kind of specialize in big goals here at IMS.
 We train the tools, techniques, and strategies for realizing whatever vision of life you want to create.
-So if you’ve got some big ideas for 2024, jump into the Power Series and let us help you get there.
+So if you’ve got some big ideas for next year, jump into the Power Series and let us help you get there.
 But in the meantime, how about developing a practice that requires no planning, takes very little effort, and offers huge rewards?

 Here it is: Practice performing small acts of kindness.
 That’s it.
 Two cars are headed for the same parking spot.
 You could stomp on the gas, aggressively commandeer the spot, and revel in your victory.
 Or…you could, with a smile, wave the other person into the spot and find another one.
 Maybe you have to walk an extra twenty or thirty feet to the Home Depot, but you also may have provided the person in the other car a bright moment during an otherwise shitty day.
 There’s no way of knowing that, of course, but that’s not the point.
 The point is you’ve shown kindness to a complete stranger, and regardless of the effect it has on the other person, it’s going to make you feel good about yourself.